 Shouldn’t ALL food be natural?

 I’ve been on a clean food journey for some time now.
 It began years ago when my naturopath doctor recommend I cut back on sugar and processed foods.
-I grew up with the mindset of food’s food, no need to get all high maintenance about it.
+I grew up with the mindset of food’s food, no need to be high maintenance about it.
 But I took his advice and began taking inventory of what I thought was a pretty healthy diet, only to discover the instant oatmeal I ate for breakfast was full of ingredients I had never heard of.

 Apparently food is not food.